 Clean Your Wound

 If the bleeding has stopped and you don’t need medical attention, clean the bite under running water.
 Apply an antiseptic cream or spray to prevent infection.
-I prefer a spray like this SkinSmart Antimicrobial Wound Therapy.
+I prefer a spray like this SkinSmart Antimicrobial Skin and Wound Care for Pets.
 You can then cover the wound with a bandage if needed.

 Keep Checking The Wound